 How To Propagate Alocasia Frydek

 There are two ways of growing/propagating most alocasia plants.
-Either by division during repotting or by growing the corms gotten from the root of the plant.
+Either by division during repotting or by growing the corms derived from the root into new plants.

 By Division During Repotting

-This involves dividing the bulb of the plant during repotting.
+This involves dividing the root of the plant during repotting.
 Ensure the plant has multiple bulbs with flowers growing on both before going down this road.

 Uproot the plant from the pot with care so as not to damage it.
 Shake off any bit of soil on the root of the plant.
-Look for the line that connects the multiple bulbs and cut through it with a sharp knife.
+Look for the line that connects the corms or root sections and cut through it with a sharp knife.

-Place both bulbs in their new pots, place them under indirect sunlight and keep the soil moist.
+Place both root divisions into their new pots, place them under indirect sunlight and keep the soil moist.

 Growing From Corms